 Anyone who is interested in any of the myriad forms of science fiction or fantasy (books, magazines, films, video, games, television, etc.) is invited to become a member of the Baltimore Science Fiction Society, Inc. (otherwise known as BSFS).

-Dues are only $35 per year (our fiscal year is Oct 1 to Sep 30); this includes membership in our annual convention -- Balticon.
+Dues are only $40 per year (our fiscal year is Oct 1 to Sep 30), or you can get a Life Membership for $400.
+BSFS membership includes membership in our annual convention -- Balticon.
+Download this BSFS Member Registraton.pdf to get your Baltimore Science Fiction Society, Inc. membership process started.

 New members are eligible to join after attending two business meetings within a 12 month period.
 We want you to KNOW what you are getting into before we take your money.